 Perimenopause refers to the years preceding menopause when there is a gradual transition between a woman’s reproductive years and menopause.
-During these years a woman’s estrogen levels are fluctuatign wildly and a she can expereince the same symptoms as menopause.
+During these years a woman’s estrogen levels are fluctuating wildly and she can experience the same symptoms as menopause.
 Perimenopause normally occurs between the ages of 45 and 49.

-Postmenopause refers to all the years of a woman’s life beyond menopause.
+Post-menopause refers to all the years of a woman’s life beyond menopause.
 This can often be over a third of a woman’s lifetime.
 The symptoms of menopause gradually decline and disappear during these years.
-However, the decline in estrogen levels make postmenopausal women vulnerable to a range of major health conditions such as osteoperosis, heart disease and cancer.
+However, the decline in estrogen levels make post-menopausal women vulnerable to a range of major health conditions such as osteoporosis, heart disease and cancer.